-If you do need to shuffle the days of the programme around, please make sure you maintain adequate non-running recovery days after the long slow run, and after the tempo / intervals sessions.
+If you do need to shuffle the days of the programme around, please make sure you maintain adequate non-running recovery days after the long slow run, and after the tempo sessions.

-Running 4 x Weekly
+Running 3 x Weekly

-While it's fair to say that this programme works best when you run five times weekly, with you following the plan as closely as you can, some runners will prefer to run four times weekly.
+While it's fair to say that this programme works best when you run four times weekly, and follow the plan as closely as you can, some runners will prefer to run three times weekly.

-If this is the case with you, feel free to swap either the Wednesday (preferred option) or Saturday sessions for 60-90 minutes of steady state cardio on either a bike, elliptical trainer, swimming, aqua jogging, or other similar aerobic exercise.
+If this is the case with you, feel free to swap either the Tuesday (my preference) or Saturday sessions for 60-90 minutes of steady state cardio on either a bike, elliptical trainer, swimming, aqua jogging, or other similar aerobic exercise.